-Staying healthy during the pandemic is also important.
-I am trying to stay healthy by watching what I eat.
-You would be doing me a favor by leaving treats out this Christmas Eve that come from my favorite food recipe web site: www.VeggieFestChicago.org.
+When you leave treats out this Christmas Eve, my favorite food recipe web site is www.VeggieFestChicago.org.
 There are many cookie recipes that I really enjoy.
 Of course, setting out hot chocolate with cookies is always appreciated.

 By the way, the Veggie Fest website has recipes that children can make with a bit of help.
 In the spirit of gift giving, cookies made by you are a wonderful way to treat others.
 As you make them, be sure to add the ingredient of your kind and loving hearts.
 That’s the Christmas magic “secret ingredient.”